The position of your cancer and the type of operation you have may affect you in one or more ways.

 Surgery for nasal and paranasal sinus cancer may affect you in one or more of the following ways:

-- the way you chew and swallow
+- how you chew and swallow

 - your sense of smell

 - how you hear